The Conditional Poincar\'e Inequality for Filter Stability: Introduction

 The Poincar\'e (or spectral gap) inequality (PI) is central to the subject of stochastic stability of Markov processes~\cite[Ch.~4]{bakry2013analysis}.
 The PI is the simplest condition which quantifies ergodicity and convergence to stationarity: The Poincar\'e constant gives the rate of exponential decay.
 Apart from stochastic stability, the PI has a rich history.
 It is the fundamental inequality in the study of the elliptic PDEs.

-During the past decade, spurred by advances in control-oriented algorithms for particle filtering (viz., the feedback particle filter (FPF)~\cite{taoyang_TAC12}), PI has become increasingly relevant in the numerical approximation of nonlinear filters.
-In a numerical implementation, the FPF requires a solution of an elliptic PDE termed the Poisson equation of nonlinear filtering~\cite{variational_FPF}.
-The PI is needed to ensure well-posedness of its solution~\cite{taghvaei2020diffusion}.
-Although the PI is simply assumed to hold in most applications of FPF, explicit bounds have been obtained in some special cases~\cite{variational_FPF,pathiraja2020mckean}.

-This paper is concerned with the asymptotic stability of a continuous-time filtering model where (a) the Markov process is ergodic, and (b) the observations are corrupted by additive white noise.
+The goal of this paper is to propose a generalization of the PI for the purpose of nonlinear filter stability analysis.
+Specifically, a continuous-time filtering model is considered where (a) the Markov process is ergodic, and (b) the observations are corrupted by additive white noise.
 In the study of the Wonham filter, this model is referred to as the {\em ergodic signal} case.
-A companion paper tackles the more general non-ergodic signal case~\cite{kim2021detectable}.
+A companion paper, also published in the proceedings of this conference, tackles the more general non-ergodic signal case~\cite{kim2021detectable}.

 For the case of ergodic signal, a pioneering early contribution is~\cite{ocone1996asymptotic}.
 Early work is based on contraction analysis of the random matrix products arising from recursive application of the Bayes' formula~\cite{atar1997lyapunov} (see also~\cite[Ch.
 4.3]{Moulines2006inference}).
 Using related techniques, the analysis of the Zakai equation leads to useful formulae for the Lyapunov exponents under assumptions on model parameters and noise limits~\cite{atar1997exponential, Atar1999}.
 For the ergodic signal case, a comprehensive account appears in~\cite{budhiraja2003asymptotic} and the first complete solution is given in~\cite{baxendale2004asymptotic}.
 A necessary and sufficient characterization of the asymptotic properties of the Wonham filter, for both ergodic and non-ergodic cases, appears in~\cite{van2009observability}.
 For an accessible account of the problem and the solution methods, see the review papers~\cite{chigansky2006stability,chigansky2009intrinsic} and references therein.